What Is ‘Morning Sickness’?

 Natural Ways To Combat Nausea

 - Eat small snacks and meals more frequently: Sometimes, the battle is trying to determine whether you’re nauseous or just really hungry.
 Eating more frequently can help keep moms to be from overeating on a sensitive stomach at mealtime, and keep blood sugar levels even.
 Crackers, pasteurized cheese snacks, nuts, fruit, and popcorn are some great suggestions for snacking throughout the day!

 - Behold, the power of ginger! - This is an old remedy, but one that works great!
 Candied ginger, ginger drops, ginger tea, ginger ale - whichever way you choose to have it, ginger is a wonderful natural upset stomach soother that has been shown time and again to be effective!

 - Stay cool - Feeling flush?
 Cool yourself down with a damp rag on the back of your neck.
 Cooling yourself down can help ease the sudden onset of nausea and may help keep you from vomiting.

-- Wear looser pants/clothing - Tight fitting bands that put pressure around your stomach can make you feel a queasy.
-It’s no wonder why leggings and yoga pants tend to be the expectant mom’s favorite go to to wear!
+- Wear looser pants/clothing - Tight-fitting bands that put pressure around your stomach can make you feel queasy.
+It’s no wonder why leggings and yoga pants tend to be the expectant mom’s favorite go-to wear!